pingcap/talent-plan/rust/projects/parallelism/project.md

 ```

 then you could, e.g. issue many queries at once, store the handles in a vector,
-then later wait on each result in turn.
-That would let your benchmarking client
+each containing an open TCP stream, then later wait on each result in turn.
+That
-thread pool contain far fewer threads (probably one per CPU would be persisent).
+would let your benchmarking client thread pool contain far fewer threads
+(probably one per CPU would be persisent).

 We won't explore this solution at length here, but you might want to experiment
 in this direction, particularly if you find the comparisions between your
 benchmarks are not interesting.

-TODO: Can we explain to how use perf to measure context switch time?
+TODO: Can we explain how to use perf to measure context switch time?

 ## Part 7: Evaluating other thread pools and engines